The use of wireless technologies for location and tracking purposes can trace its roots back about 80 years to...

 Comparing BLE beacons and Wi-Fi tracking

-Which option is better?
+When comparing BLE beacons and Wi-Fi tracking, which option is better?
 Well, the Wi-Fi approach can be low in cost, even free, as some AP vendors provide credible location options at no additional charge.
 But it could take additional APs to get sufficient accuracy.
 The BLE alternative may involve literally thousands of beacons, which can get costly and even unwieldy from a management and operations perspective -- each beacon must be installed, noted in a database and have its batteries changed occasionally.

 However, the recent development of virtual beacon technology -- incarnated as an AP-like device, or even integrated into Wi-Fi APs -- changes the economics and logistics of BLE-based location and tracking dramatically.
 It's even possible to move a virtual beacon via software to improve coverage or the quality of results.
 And, of course, both Wi-Fi and BLE options can work together when needed.